-The Chief Executive Officer (CEO), supported by the Trust Board at Middlesex Learning Partnership acknowledges and accepts its health & safety responsibilities under the Health & Safety at Work etc. Act 1974 and associated legislation.
+The Chief Executive Officer (CEO), supported by the school leaders and the Trust Board at Middlesex Learning Partnership acknowledges and accepts its health & safety responsibilities under the Health & Safety at Work etc. Act 1974 and associated legislation.
 In particular, we are committed to providing and maintaining a safe and healthy environment for our employees, students, visitors, contractors and all others that might be affected by our activities, so far as is reasonably practicable.